Six Noteworthy ETF Innovations

 - Taiwan (TWON)

 International Bonds: Now Featuring Precision

-The aforementioned ETFs haven’t been the only important innovation in terms of international exposure; the international bond ETF space has exploded in recent months, resulting in numerous options for those looking to bring some geographic diversification to the fixed income side of their portfolios.
+The aforementioned ETFs haven’t been the only important innovation in terms of international exposure; the international bond ETF space has exploded in 2011, resulting in numerous options for those looking to bring some geographic diversification to the fixed income side of their portfolios.
 U.S.-based investors still maintain a strong “home country bias” when it comes to bonds; most have little or no international fixed income exposure.
 That is changing slowly, however, thanks in part to increasingly easy access through a growling lineup of ETFs [see International Bond ETFs: Cruising Through All The Options].

 - “Dim Sum” China Bond ETFs (DSUM, CHLC, RMB)

 - Australia (AUD)

 ETFs have long been popular tools for investing in emerging markets–at least since the iShares MSCI Emerging Markets Index Fund (EEM) debuted in 2003.
 And the type of exposure available through exchange-traded products has steadily evolved; whereas once emerging market access was largely a binary decision, a slew of new products has allowed advisors and investors to fine tune this portion of their portfolios.

 In 2011 EGShares rolled out a suite of sector-specific emerging markets ETFs, opening up a host of new strategies that have long been popular in the U.S. equity space (including sector rotation techniques).
 The introduction of these ETFs makes allows for a new degree of precision and granularity in emerging markets portfolios; advisors now have the ability to tweak positions based on current market conditions [see Sector Investing With Emerging Market ETFs].